 Milk productivity setbacks were frequent challenges from November through March during subfreezing days for Griesen’s Family Dairy located 60 miles northwest of Madison, Wis., in Prairie du Sac, Wis.
 The medium-sized 680-cow farm suffered product losses, production delays from automatic milking equipment freeze-ups nearest the parlor entrances, and potential injury issues from slippery floors and poor indoor air comfort for employees.

 Materials handling equipment dealer Bernie’s Equipment Co., Holmen, Wis., recommended air curtains by Berner International, New Castle, Pa., to retain heat in the milking parlor.

-80-percent of the facility’s energy even during wind loads of up to five-mph.
-Each air curtain features a corrosion-resistant powder-coated finish, five high-efficiency 1/2-hp motors and a welded aluminized steel frame that retains a strong structural integrity they span across such a wide opening.
+Try, Try Again!Finally, Clyde Conger, Bernie’s general sales manager, and Berner manufacturer’s representative, Tim Spreda, vice president-sales, MII Equipment, Milwaukee, Wis., worked with factory sales engineers to specify two USA-made,16-foot-long, one-piece air curtains from the Berner’s Industrial Direct Drive 12 model product line.
+The air curtains are mounted above the milking parlor’s open doorways and retain up to 80% of the facility’s energy even during wind loads of up to five-mph.
+Each air curtain features a corrosion-resistant powder-coated finish, five high-efficiency 1/2-hp motors, and a welded aluminized steel frame that retains a strong structural integrity they even when spanning across such a wide opening.
 Consequently, there are no gaps in the 7,631-cfm, 1,635-fpm air stream it provides across the 16-foot-wide entryways.